 - Customer Interviews

 Your skills show what you can do, but your experience demonstrates how you’ve used them to benefit your employers.
-Recruiters love to see how you’ve already succeeded!
+Recruiters love to see how you’ve already successfully integrated data for increasingly effective campaigns!

-Many would argue that your work experience is the most important part of your resume: It proves that you know how to optimize your skill set within your role, which is especially important for a sales analyst.
+Your work experience is the most vital part of your resume: It proves you can optimize your skill set within your role and tailor your strategic approach around individual company goals, which is especially important for a sales analyst.

-And make sure you back your experience bullet points with metrics of your success.
+And make sure you back your experience bullet points with your success metrics.
 Use project milestones, revenue improvement percentages, and lead generation rates as quantifiable data.

 For example: